Fred-org/FRED-docs/source/Control/Plugin Interface.rst

     .. c:function:: extern "C" bool isPluginThreadSafe()

-       Tell Fred that the plugin can be executed in parallel on many threads.
+       Tell FRED that the plugin can be executed in parallel on many threads.
 It is reponsability of the developer to check that data race conditions are not occurring during multi-thread execution.
-By default, Fred assumes that plugin code is **not thread-safe** and switches to serial, i.e. single-thread, execution.
+By default, FRED assumes that plugin code is **not thread-safe** and switches to serial, i.e. single-thread, execution.

        Semaphore control functions are provided for enforcing atomic operations on shared data.